convertigo/convertigo-doc/programming-guide/convertigo-mobile-builder/index.md

 {% include image.html file="man_img/Write-Custom-code-1.png" url="images/man_img/Write-Custom-code-1.png" alt="Write Custom code 1" max-width="500" %}

-Write your TypeScript code between the /* Begin_c8o_XXX */ and the /* End_c8o_XXX */ comments.
+Write your TypeScript code between comments:

+{% highlight js %}
+/* Begin_c8o.... */

+  /* --- Your code here --- */

+/* End_c8o .... */
+{% endhighlight js %}

 This code will be saved in the application or the page component. {{site.data.strings.product_name}} TypeScript editor supports syntax coloring and code assist completion.

 ### Customizing code at the page level

 You can do the same at the page level to customize code for a given page.
 You will be able to add new page methods, import your components and do some initialization tasks in the constructor.
-For this, right-click on page and select “Edit Page class…”.
+For this, right-click on page and select “**Edit Page class…**”.
 Again, be sure to write your TypeScript code between the /* Begin_c8o_XXX */ and the /* End_c8o_XXX */ comments.

 ### Using Custom Actions

 You can also write TypeScript custom code for a “CustomAction” component.
-To do this, drag & drop the “CustomAction” component on an “Event” component.
-Then, double click on the “CustomAction” to open the editor.
+To do this, drag & drop the “**CustomAction**” component on an “**Event**” component.
+Then, double click on the “**CustomAction**” to open the editor.

 {% include image.html file="man_img/Write-Custom-code-2.png" url="images/man_img/Write-Custom-code-2.png" alt="Write Custom code 2" max-width="500" %}

-Be sure to use the resolve() function in your custom code to execute the next action in the chain.
+Be sure to use the **resolve()** function in your custom code to execute the next action in the chain.

 ### Injecting Services